whkelvin/blogs-tw/src/posts/understanding-javascript-closures.md

 ---
-title: Understanding JavaScript Closures
+title: "Understanding JavaScript Closures"
-date: 2023-10-05
+date: "2023-10-05"
-description: A deep dive into JavaScript closures and how they work.
+description: "A deep dive into JavaScript closures and how they work."
 ---

 # Understanding JavaScript Closures